-2020-2023 Financial Plan (The "February Plan")
+2021-2024 Financial Plan (The "February Plan")

 General.
-The February Plan represents MTA management's completion of revisions to the 2020 budget and financial plan for the years 2020-2023 from the draft that was first proposed in July 2019, adjusted in November 2019 and approved by the MTA Board in December 2019.
-The final 2020-2023 Financial Plan was released by MTA in February 2020.
-It includes a Final Estimate for 2019, an Adopted Budget for 2020 (the "2020 Adopted Budget") and a financial plan for the years 2021-2023.
-As discussed under "Subsequent Developments" below, certain elements of the February Plan, which assumed funding consistent with the Governor's Executive Budget released on January 15, 2020, as amended on February 15, 2020 (the "Executive Budget"), have been impacted by events occurring since the February Plan was approved, in particular, by the State Fiscal Year 2020-2021 Enacted Budget and the Coronavirus Pandemic.
-See "PART I - BUSINESS - UPDATE REGARDING IMPACTS FROM THE CORONAVIRUS PANDEMIC AND CERTAIN MTA, FEDERAL AND STATE RESPONSES" herein.
+The 2021-2024 Financial Plan (the "February Plan") represents MTA management's completion of revisions to the 2021 budget and financial plan for the years 2022-2024 from the draft that was first proposed in July 2020, adjusted in November 2020 and approved by the MTA Board in December 2020.
+The February Plan was released by MTA in February 2021.
+It includes a Final Estimate for 2020, an Adopted Budget for 2021 (the "2021 Adopted Budget") and a financial plan for the years 2022-2024.
+As discussed under "Subsequent Developments" below, certain elements of the February Plan have been impacted by events occurring since the February Plan was approved.
+See "PART 1. - BUSINESS - UPDATE REGARDING IMPACTS FROM THE CORONAVIRUS PANDEMIC AND CERTAIN MTA, FEDERAL AND STATE RESPONSES" herein.